 5. Don’t get phished: recognizing phishing and spear-phishing dangers People who want to steal your information can be clever.
 Learn how to protect yourself against phishing and spear-phishing messages.
 Received a suspicious email or link?
 Don't open the message or click the link.
 For your personal email, learn how to report a Phish and then delete it.
 For UBC email, forward the message to firstname.lastname@example.org.

 6. Secure your WhatsApp conversations Enable the WhatsApp security PIN feature within the WhatsApp application.
 You can set up a PIN of your own choosing, and even an email address to use if you forget that PIN.
-This is separate to the six-digit code that WhatsApp sends by SMS when verifying a new installation.
-This added security layer deter would be hackers from attempting to access your account.
+This is separate from the six-digit code that WhatsApp sends by SMS when verifying a new installation.
+This added security layer deter would-be hackers from attempting to access your account.